Grow a Great Garden on a Budget With the Easiest Plants to Grow

 Or donate your surplus produce here:

 Ample Harvest connects 40+ million Americans with excess food in their gardens to local food pantries.
-Their core mission statement” No Food Left Behind.”
+Their core mission statement is” No Food Left Behind.”